FarmData2/FarmData2/modules/README.md

 ### Testing Gotchas

+- Successful tests should leave the database as they found it.
+  - Can use `installDB.bash` to restore after failed tests as necessary.
 - Clear fields before typing in them.
 - Blur the final field that was modified before taking an action (E.g. Submit / Reset)